dinagr/Linux-Server-Configuration/README.md

 				5. I copied the content of the file that was created on my coputer in step a (the file with the '.pub' ending) to the authorized_keys file and saved the changes
 				6. I gave authorozations to the .ssh file 'chmod 700 .ssh' and to the authorized_keys file 'chmod 644 .ssh/authorized_	keys'

+			Now I can log in to the server using 'ssh grader@52.35.54.206 -p2200' and than enter the passphrase to log in

 ###### 6. Change the SSH port from 22 to 2200 -